max-the-mage/GMSMino/README.md

 # GMSMino
 GMSMino is a clone of Tetris made in GMS2, following the tetris guidelines as closely as possible.
-This is mostly just for practice, but hopefully it will turn out to be a decent PC version of tetris, that is playable offline.

 ## Download
 Latest release can be found [here.](https://github.com/LiteUnder/GMSMino/releases/tag/v0.2.2)